jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Unique Salts

 One might think that you could then use the username or email address of a user as the salt to ensure uniqueness.
 While this initially seems a great idea you would not be able to change the username or email address without also creating a new password.
-Let's look at some other strategies then:
+Let's look at some other strategies then.

 ## Sequential Salts

 One might also consider using a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that an attacker may create a rainbow table of known salts combined with likely passwords.
 This vulnerability can be be mitigated by using pepper in combination with a sequence number.
-If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use and their rainbow table could not be reused on other applications (i.e. with different peppers) making them pointless to create.
+If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use.
+And even if they did find the range of sequence numbers, their rainbow table could not be reused on other applications or deployments (with different peppers) making them pointless to create.

 ## Short Salts

 If a salt is too short, an attacker may precompute a table of every possible salt combined with every likely password.
 Using a long salt ensures such a table would be prohibitively large.
-Another solution is to use pepper in combination with salts as also suggested with sequential salts.
+Another solution is to use a pepper in combination with salts as also suggested with sequential salts.

 ## 128-Bit Random Salts